dhwangdev/Algorithm/Python/Eclipse.md

 ctrl + space: autocomplete recommendation ctrl + W: close current file ctrl + shift + L: view all keyboard shortcuts
+F3: go to a type declaration (see function definitions)

 <Maven>
 If there is a problem with Maven: